humansinstitute/BitcoinForHumans/lockbox/Lockbox.md

+**Q:** So we still have an Oracle Problem then?

+Yep. pont here is to solve this with a free market of service providers, as is already hapening ala Hodl hodl - prediction market.

 **Q:** How do we validate the real world facts?

-Needs to be part of the lockbox setup to ensure that the signer has specific Oracle capabilities and these are shown.
+**A:** Needs to be part of the lockbox setup to ensure that the signer has specific Oracle capabilities and these are shown.
 The inabilty of 1 network to cover and observe many "real world facts" is one reason why we believe there will be a market of different providers in this area.

 **Q:** Could signing chain censorship resistance be improved by the adotion of state chains??